-Hamley & Co. owns a renowned saddle company, the Slickfork Saloon, a cafe and a steakhouse.
-This is definitely a walk into the Old West.
+Hamley & Co. owns a renowned saddle company, the Slickfork Saloon, a cafe, and a steakhouse.
+This is a walk into the Old West.
 The Saddle shop has been crafting legendary saddles since 1905, right here in this same building.
 It’s certainly a site to see.
-If you’re in Pendleton, you’ve got to stop in here for a true taste of Old West gear!
+If you’re in Pendleton, you’ve got to stop in here for an authentic taste of Old West gear!

 Staplemans Boots & Leather

-This shop is not so much a storefront but more of a traditional boot making shop.
-There’s a tiny area at the front with different colored leather pieces, then a big counter.
+This shop is not so much a storefront but more of a traditional boot-making shop.
+There’s a tiny area at the front with different colored leather pieces, then an ample counter.
 Behind it is a large open workspace with two boot makers.

-I met Richard, who’s the owner of the shop and has been making cowboy boots since 1999.
+I met Richard, who owns the shop and has been making cowboy boots since 1999.
 His assistant is younger and recently moved to Pendleton from the East Coast (via Portland).
 I chatted with them for a few minutes while admiring their skill.
 Every single pair of boots and shoes are made by hand.
 By hand.
 Who does that?
-It was pretty cool to watch them for a few minutes.
-There were literally hundreds of shoe molds (is that what they’re called) on shelves around the shop and both shoemakers were stretching leather around a mold.
+It was fantastic to watch them for a few minutes.
+There were hundreds of shoe molds (is that what they’re called) on shelves around the shop, and both shoemakers were stretching leather around a mold.

-It was fun to stop in here and to chat with the artists themselves.
-I’ve always been interested in leatherwork so it was a treat to see them in action.
+It was fun to stop in here and chat with the artists.
+I’ve always been interested in leatherwork, so seeing them in action was a treat.

 No 5 best spots in Pendleton list would be complete without mentioning the Pendleton Round-up.
-I’ve only been to this rodeo once as a teen and my biggest memory is of a ridiculous allergic reaction to all the hay and animals.
-I was sneezing and my eyes swelled and I honestly don’t remember anything about the rodeo itself only about the severity of my allergies.
+I’ve only been to this rodeo once as a teen, and my most significant memory is of a ridiculous allergic reaction to all the hay and animals.
+I was sneezing, and my eyes swelled, and I honestly don’t remember anything about the rodeo itself, only the severity of my allergies.
 However, everyone in the Pacific Northwest knows that the Pendleton Round-up is the place to go for rodeos.